jrampono/azure-sql-ias-accelerator/README.md

 ## Instructions

 1. Create an Azure Storage Account and container and upload the file "extensionscript.ps1" to it.
 This is the post deployment script that will customise the VM image after it is provisioned.
-Create a SAS URI to allow automated access to this file.

 2. Update the Config.json file with your specific configuration settings.
 Use (https://docs.microsoft.com/en-us/powershell/module/azurerm.compute/get-azurermvmimageoffer?view=azurermps-6.8.1)[Get-AzureMVMImageOffer] to list all available images.
 For example: